J. Jonah Jameson: Spider-Man unmasked

-In the most recent development, Jameson's editor-in-chief and closest friend Robbie Robertson stands up to Jameson and his shoddy treatment of Peter/Spider-Man over the years.
+Jameson's editor-in-chief and closest friend Robbie Robertson stands up to Jameson and his shoddy treatment of Peter/Spider-Man over the years.
 Unable or unwilling to admit that he has gone too far in his hatred of Spider-Man, Jameson fires Robertson.
 Later, Spider-Man learns of this from Betty Brant and decides that he and Jameson should have a long overdue "chat".
 Some time later, Jameson visits the Robertson house with a bottle of wine, two black eyes, and a broken hand.
 He tells Robbie that he discovered his office at the Bugle covered with webbing, with a note attached telling him to meet Spider-Man at an old gangster lair.
 Spider-Man tried to persuade Jameson to rehire Robbie, and Jameson gave him a choice: to have the lawsuit against him dropped, or for Robbie to be rehired.
-Spider-Man chose the former, revealing that he did so because he believes Jameson only fired Robbie to get a rise out of him.
+Spider-Man chose the former, revealing that he did so because he believes Jameson only fired Robbie to antagonize him.
 Spider-Man then told Jameson to hit him, as many times as he'd like, to finally work out his frustrations.
 Jameson was initially reluctant, until Spider-Man started goading him, threatening to inform his wife and son of his "cowardice".
-Jameson snapped, and started hitting Spider-Man again and again and again, resulting in his broken hand.
+Jameson snapped and started hitting Spider-Man again and again and again, resulting in his broken hand.
 When it was over, Spider-Man went into the rafters and brought Jameson back a roll of film, containing pictures of their "fight", telling him the photographs depicting him standing back and letting Jameson beat him up would sell "a gazillion copies", and left.
 Later, at the Bugle, Jameson crushed the film with his foot, not knowing quite why he was doing it.
 As he turned to leave, Betty Brant accidentally hit him in the face with a door, resulting in his two black eyes.
 Back in the present, Jameson tells Robbie of his decision to rehire him and to drop the lawsuit against Peter.